TL;DR

 - Full Outpatient Cover: No annual limit on the cost of consultations or diagnostic tests.
 This is the gold standard for peace of mind.

 - Limited Outpatient Cover: A set annual financial limit, for example, £500, £1,000, or £1,500.
-This can be a good way to reduce your premium, but be aware that a single MRI scan can cost £400-£700, and a specialist consultation can be £200-£300.
+This can be a good way to potentially potentially potentially potentially potentially potentially potentially potentially potentially reduce your premium, but be aware that a single MRI scan can cost £400-£700, and a specialist consultation can be £200-£300.
 Your limit can be used up quickly.

 - No Outpatient Cover: The policy only covers treatment once you are admitted to hospital (inpatient/day-patient).
-This is the cheapest option but offers very little for a typical sports injury pathway that doesn't require surgery.
+This is the lower-cost option but offers very little for a typical sports injury pathway that doesn't require surgery.

 For active individuals, a policy with at least a £1,000 outpatient limit or, ideally, full cover, is highly recommended. (illustrative estimate)